 From an idea, to fundamental science, to a technology platform and working chemistry, and onward to a working, integrated technology

-In 2001, Professor Hagan Bayley's lab in Oxford described a working nanopore sensor in the journal Nature Biotechnology: "The binding of single-stranded DNA (ssDNA) molecules to the tethered DNA strand causes changes in the ionic current flowing through a nanopore.
+In 2001, Professor Hagan Bayley's lab in Oxford described a working nanopore sensor in the journal Nature Nanotechnology: "The binding of single-stranded DNA (ssDNA) molecules to the tethered DNA strand causes changes in the ionic current flowing through a nanopore.
 On the basis of DNA duplex lifetimes, the DNA-nanopores are able to discriminate between individual DNA strands up to 30 nucleotides in length differing by a single base substitution."

 Hear more from Deamer and Branton who spoke at London Calling 2018: